 Feminism began to reshape American Judaism beyond the issue of women rabbis.
 In 1972 the New York-based Jewish feminist group Ezrat Nashim issued “Jewish Women Call for Change,” a manifesto demanding the equalization of religious rights for women in Conservative Judaism.
 Their name has a double meaning, referring to the traditional separate seating for women in the synagogue and yet meaning, literally, “the help of women.”
 For the next two decades, Jewish women began to demand and receive equal status in both synagogue worship and governance.
 As more women rabbis and cantors serve as role models, it has become commonplace for women to accept all the religious responsibilities and to enjoy all the religious benefits that were formerly the domain of men.

 More recently, the egalitarian emphasis has been replaced by a “feminization” of contemporary Judaism.
 Reclaiming aspects of traditional Judaism which relate to the female experience, many have begun to introduce new rituals and perspectives into the Jewish canon.
 Jewish history is being rewritten to include women’s experiences, as in the unique prayers for women called techinot.
-In a modern version of midrash, Jewish texts are being reinterpreted to uncover the woman’s point of view.
+In a modern version of Midrash, Jewish texts are being reinterpreted to uncover the woman’s point of view.
 Jewish theology is being rethought, and God is being reconceived.
-Theologian Judith Plaskow’s book Standing Again at Sinai revisits the major themes of Torah, God, and Israel, reshaping the meanings of Jewish community and theology from a feminist perspective.
-Meanwhile, new prayers have been composed to reflect the experience of Jewish womanhood, such as in a new volume by poet Marcia Falk.
-Women’s prayer and study groups have sprung up, many meeting around rosh-chodesh, the first of the lunar month, an occasion to observe the new moon and celebrate women’s bodily cycles.
+Theologian Judith Plaskow’s now classic book Standing Again at Sinai (1991) revisits the major themes of Torah, God, and Israel, reshaping the meanings of Jewish community and theology from a feminist perspective.
+Meanwhile, new prayers have been composed to reflect the experience of Jewish womanhood, such as in the volumes by poet Marcia Falk.
+Women’s prayer and study groups have sprung up, many meeting around Rosh Chodesh, the first of the lunar month, an occasion to observe the new moon and celebrate women’s bodily cycles.

 But women’s long overdue participation in the Jewish mainstream has had the greatest impact.
 Due largely to their influence, the key issues of Jewish life today tend to be family, education, community, healing, and spirituality.
 While the renewed importance of these may be attributed to other factors as well—and while all are actively promoted by men too—it is nonetheless apparent that this opening of the religious sphere has not only changed the lives of Jewish women, but has also begun to change Judaism.
 While this is still a controversial development in some Jewish circles, most American Jews see this as a welcome trend that will no doubt continue in the years to come.